panch0r3d/Bug_Bounty_Tools/APISPII/README.md

 * python3 api_info.py /tmp/listofurls.txt N N 0 N

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
+Tamper - this tools tries to do all the things that I was trying to remember to do manually for API endpoints.
+The tool keeps track of what url's have already been checked to avoid hitting the same ones multiple times.
+It also gets a baseline from the initial GET request for response size and response code so that anything that returns the exact same isn't shown over and over.
+All of the responses are checked via some pretty simple regexes for PII as well as tokens/keys/secrets and any framework debug pages.
+A summary of anything interesting found via the regexes is printed before the tool exits.

 tamper.py  -  tries various http methods, api versioning, addition of parameters, and auth bypasses to see what changes
-* options (Base URL or input file, header file, time in seconds between requests, optional tests to include (see below)
+* options (Base URL or input file, header file, time in seconds between requests, optional tests to include (see below), optional output file
  * Optional tests:
   * flag v - versioning check looks for some type of numerical version in the url to do search and replace on
   * flag m - HTTP methods tests 16 valid and 1 invalid HTTP method
   * flag i - test for JSON includes
   * flag s - test some interesting strings
-Examples
+  * flag p - tests query parameters by adding a few potentaially interesting ones and duplicating any existing ones with an x appended to the value
+  * flag h - tests some potential auth bypassing headers Examples
 * python3 tamper.py 'https://api.example.com/12345/user' header.txt 1 msiv
 * python3 tamper.py 'https://api.example.com/12345/user' header.txt .5 NA
+* python3 tamper.py /tmp/listofendpoints.txt header.txt 1 msivph /tmp/outputfile.txt